TEFL hacks: 5 ways to check if a TEFL course is really what it says it is.

 Examples of externally accredited and assessed courses are the Trinity College London CertTESOL, the Cambridge CELTA and the Trinity Certificate for Practising Teachers (CertPT), all of whose final grading is performed not by course trainers, but by independent assessors working for the validating bodies (Trinity or Cambridge).
 In addition, these courses are regulated at a higher level by the UK’s governing body for qualifications, Ofqual, whose Regulated Qualifications Framework (RQF) holds the validating bodies accountable for the quality of their courses.
 These levels of independent checks and balances are why these courses have the reputation for quality that they have.

-If you need to check whether a course is accredited and regulated, and at what level, search for the qualification title on the Ofqualsite itself.
+If you need to check whether a course is accredited and regulated, and at what level, search for the qualification title on Trinity College London's website, the Cambridge ESOL website or on the Ofqual site itself.

 There are 'levels' and levels